open-making/web2025-dev-notes/README.md

 ---

 <span style="font-size: 12px;">This README is automatically updated when new comments are added to day-wise journal entries.
-It was updated on Aug 4, 2025 at 10:45 PM IST</span>
+It was updated on Aug 5, 2025 at 04:24 AM IST</span>